 d) The entity has a separate IARU member society AND is included on the US State Department List of Independent Nations.

-Significant discussion followed..
+Significant discussion followed with the Board deciding to delay the consideration of Mr. Allen’s Motion until the Board reconvened on Saturday, January 20, 2018 at 9:00 AM.

-The Board was in recess from 5:05 PM until Saturday January 20, 2018 at 9:00 AM with all previously noted in attendance
+The Board was in recess from 5:05 PM until Saturday January 20, 2018 at 9:00 AM with all previously noted in attendance when the Meeting reconvened.

-30. The Board resumed discussion of the report of the Programs and Services Committee.
-A friendly amendment changed Mr. Allen’s motion to now read:
+35. The Board, having reconvened on Saturday, January 20, 2018 at 9:00 AM, resumed consideration of Mr. Allen’s Motion on behalf of the Program & Services Committee.
+Mr. Allen substituted a friendly amendment to read:

 WHEREAS in 2004 the ARRL Board removed from Section II, Subsection 1 of the DXCC rules the rule which extended status to any entity on the DXCC list only by virtue of having been admitted as a member society of the IARU; and